What is an Assessment for LGBT Couple Counselling?

 - Session 4: the couple and Dean meet meet again to discuss what we have learned in the previous sessions, and to begin to set a focus about what the couple counselling should address.

-Couples therapy cannot successfully proceed with different agendas (i.e. both partners wanting different things from therapy).
+Couples therapy cannot successfully proceed with different agendas (i.e. both partners wanting different things from counselling).
 If necessary, session 4 can be repeated for a a longer time to see if the couple can be helped in negotiating or compromising upon what should be the focus of therapy for their relationship.

 There is no hurry – and each couple’s approach is different.